Solar power in California: Solar thermal power

 California has several large concentrated solar power plants.

 The Ivanpah Solar Electric Generating System (392 MW), located 40 mi southwest of Las Vegas and developed by BrightSource Energy and Bechtel, is the world's largest solar thermal power project.

 The project has received a $1.375 billion loan guarantee from the United States Department of Energy.

 It deploys 347,000 heliostat mirrors focusing solar energy on boilers located on centralized solar power towers.

-The Genesis Solar Energy Project is an operational 250 MW solar thermal power station located in Riverside County, California.
+The Genesis Solar Energy Project is an operational 250 MW solar thermal power station located in Riverside County.
 It features a parabolic trough design and is run by NextEra Energy Resources.